 In this article, we’ll discuss 6 different groups of nocturnal birds.
 We’ll explore where you can find these birds, what makes them unique, and why they stay active at night.
 That way, the next time you stay up late, maybe you’ll get a chance to spot one of these night flyers.
 So, get ready to take off, as we take a look at 6 birds that fly at night.

 Petrels belong to four different families in the order Procellariiformes.
 Groups in each family include the storm, diving, fulmarine, and gadfly petrels, as well as prions, shearwaters, and albatrosses.
 Also known as tubenoses due to their tubular nostrils, petrels live and hunt in the open ocean.
 In fact, they only return to land to breed, which they primarily do on coasts and on small, isolated islands.
 While some species only fly during the day, a few rank among the birds that fly at night.
 For example, during the summer, storm petrels will hunt at night for crustaceans, fish, and squid.
 In addition to finding food, hunting at night also means that petrels avoid predation from large raptors.
 Back in their colonies, petrels will call out to each other at night from the safety of their nests.
 These cries may be part of courtship rituals or serve other social functions.
+This avian is number six on our list of birds that do fly at night.

 The killdeer is a species of plover commonly found throughout the United States, Mexico, and Canada.
 It gets its name from the distinctive, high-pitched vocalizations it makes, which can occasionally sound like the words “kill-deer.”
 They feature unique plumage, made up of a brown back, white belly, and two black bands across the breast.
 Killdeers live in varied environments depending on the season.
 While technically wading birds, killdeers do not necessarily spend all of their time near water.
 For example, although they often hang out in wetlands, during the breeding season, they build scrape nests in open fields.
 However, during the non-breeding season, you may see a killer alongside other birds that fly at night.
 They become active at night during the non-breeding to hunt for insects and forage for fruits and seeds.
 By hunting at night, they also gain the advantage of additional protection from predators.